Emily-Jiang/modresort-twas/README.md

 # ModResorts Demo Application

 ## About
 This version of the applicaiton works on tWAS.
+This app can be migrated to Java 21 and Jakarta EE 10 and works on MoRE.

 ## Building and Running
 Application can be build with standard Maven lifecycle commands: